drewdkavi/MLL/README.md

 </p>

 This is a machine learning library, made from scratch to challenge myself.
-No tutorials or previous code implementation of these Ml models were used.
+No tutorials or previous code implementation of these ML models were used.

 #### It implements: